Cacti/documentation/Standards-SQL.md

 $rows = db_fetch_cell("SELECT count(*) FROM $archive_table");
 ```

-## SQL Functions
+## DBMS Functions

-Do not use functions in SQL queries that are provided by the DBMS.
-These
+Do not use functions in SQL queries that are provided only by a single DBMS.
-functions are generally not uniformly support or even available in all DBMS's.
+These functions are generally not uniformly support or even available in all
+DBMS's.
 Common examples of such functions are `MD5()`, `CONCAT()`, and `NOW()`.

 ## SQL Injection